 Putting an APA reference list in alphabetical order is as easy as ABC… or is it?
 Most of the time, yes.
 For authors, you alphabetize the entries by the author’s last or surname.
 Entries that have no author are alphabetized in APA by the title of the work.

 However, when you have three separate works written by the same author and two articles written by people with the same last name but different first names, things get a little tricky.
 Let’s explore every situation you might encounter when alphabetizing your reference list in APA.

 Author Last Name (Surname) – APA Citation Order

-The author’s surname is first, followed by his/her initials.
+When it comes to putting the APA reference list in alphabetical order, the first place to look is the author’s surname.
+The author’s surname is first, followed by their initials.
 Alphabetize the reference list letter-by-letter.

 This surname/given name format is commonly used in the U.S.; however, in other countries, it may be different.
 If you don’t know how a particular author’s name should be formatted, look for other publications or resources, such as the author’s web page, to figure it out.

 Same Surname, Different First Names

 When you have authors with the same surname, but different first names, alphabetize based on their first initial.

 Several Works by the Same Author

 It’s common to have several works cited by the same author, who may be experts in their field.
 When that happens, place them in order by publication date, from oldest to newest.
 However, if the publication has the same author and date, you add a lowercase letter.